Moolt/Unity-GameObject-Array/README.md

 ## Installation

-You can download the Unity package [here](https://github.com/Moolt/Unity-GameObject-Array/raw/main/array_modifiers.unitypackage).
-Open it with Unity and import the `ArrayModifiers` directory for the array modifier scripts or everything, if you want the example scenes included.
+The package can be installed via the Unity Package Manager.
+Simply follow [this guide](https://docs.unity3d.com/Manual/upm-ui-giturl.html) and use the following url: git+https://github.com/Moolt/Unity-GameObject-Array.git?path=Assets/ArrayModifiers

 ## Usage